Tomerg91/Lumea/memory-bank/progress.md

 - ✅ Frontend: UI for Coach to create/edit sessions.
 - ✅ Frontend: UI for Coach to view session list grouped by date.
 - ✅ Implement optimistic UI updates for immediate feedback.
+- ✅ Session Status Management: Complete system for tracking and filtering sessions by status.
+- ✅ Session Detail View and Editing: Enhanced backend API and frontend components for detailed session management.
 - Frontend: UI for Client to view session list.

 ### Reflections (Text & Audio):